jeffreycwitt/hn202/docs/julian-of-norwich.md

 ---
-title: "27: Julian of Norwich and the Mystical Tradition"
+title: "Julian of Norwich and the Mystical Tradition"
 layout: lecture
-description: "27: Julian of Norwich and the Mystical Tradition"
+description: "Julian of Norwich and the Mystical Tradition"
 readings:
-published: true
+published: false
-date: 2022-04-27
+date: 2022-04-18
-nav_order: 27
+nav_order: 25
 ---

 ## Table of contents